aws-samples/reinvent2019-aim362-sagemaker-debugger-model-monitor/README.md

 ## Introduction

 Amazon SageMaker is a fully managed service that removes the heavy lifting from each step of the machine learning workflow, and provides every developer and data scientist with the ability to build, train, and deploy machine learning (ML) models quickly.
-In this interactive workshop, we will work on the different aspects of the ML workflow to build, train, and deploy a model using all the capabilities of SageMaker including the ones that we announced at re:Invent this week.
-We will use the Amazon SageMaker to build and share notebooks, train and debug models with SageMaker Debugger, and deploy and monitor with SageMaker Model Monitor.
+In this interactive workshop, we will work on the different aspects of the ML workflow to build, train, and deploy a model using all the capabilities of Amazon SageMaker including the ones that we announced at re:Invent 2019.
+We will use the Amazon SageMaker to build, train & debug models with Amazon SageMaker Debugger, and deploy & monitor with Amazon SageMaker Model Monitor.
 Let’s build together!

 ## Datasets